TGAC/grassroots-user-docs/services/field_trial/index.md

 Typically this information is collected within spreadsheets and Work Package 4 (WP4) has been working with field managers and biologists to standardise these spreadsheets and collection mechanisms.
 The standards we have produced follow the same concepts as the [Breeding API (BrAPI)](https://brapi.org/), a technical solution to use these standards to make genotyping, phenotyping and trial data interoperable and reusable.

-The top level of the BrAPI hierarchy is a **Program** which, initially for us, is the DFW programme.
+The top level of the BrAPI hierarchy is a **Programme** which, initially for us, is the DFW programme.
-We can store non-DFW data and create the relevant Programs for such data, however our initial focus is on DFW data.
+We can store non-DFW data and create the relevant Programmes for such data, however our initial focus is on DFW data.

-Each Program can contain one or more **Trials**, which BrAPI defines as the equivalent of an "investigation" in the [Minimal Information about a Plant Phenotyping Experiment (MIAPPE)](https://www.miappe.org/) standard.
+Each Programme can contain one or more **Trials**, which BrAPI defines as the equivalent of an "investigation" in the [Minimal Information about a Plant Phenotyping Experiment (MIAPPE)](https://www.miappe.org/) standard.

 Trials can consist of one or more experiments where seeds are sown and phenotypic information is gathered and each of these is called a **Study**.